RipleyBooya/ssh-tunnel/README.md

 ## 🚀 Using with Tailscale
-This version integrates Tailscale VPN for secure remote access & expose the port to your tailnet.
+This version integrates Tailscale VPN for secure remote access & exposes the port to your tailnet.

 To use the Tailscale version you need to append the `tailscale` tag: `ripleybooya/ssh-tunnel:tailscale`